Shadow Work: Connecting and Integrating With Your Suppressed Self

 Going back to Freud and Horney, the way to dig deeper is not only examining childhood sexual milestones or social neurotic trends.
 In Jung’s theory, we can see that understanding the shadow can be deepened by the collective unconscious.

-By introspecting and evaluating the collective unconscious, we get to have a more primordial understanding of our shadow.
+Through shadow work and by introspecting and evaluating the collective unconscious, we get to have a more primordial understanding of our shadow.

 In the act of constantly analyzing one’s dreams, he/she might be able to locate that thin thread which connects them all.
 As we interpret what our psyche is telling us, we should not limit ourselves in the actual dream and the symbols we assume.